maabishek/psalpha/README.md

 Introduction
 ------------------------------------------------------------------------

 This repo is originally taken from HoeenCoder's repo on the server Spacial Gaze (Which moved now.)
-This repo provides a few additions for the aether server such as new mega evolutions, New Moves, New Abilities and much more.
-The server is constantly being updated so be sure to check it out!
+This repo has a few additions for the the server such as noreply, minigames, tournament points etc. The server is constantly being updated so be sure to check it out!

 Credits goes to: